jmapost/tinghao-deep-learning-resources/README.md

 ## Blog

-- [Must Check] [機器之心](https://www.jiqizhixin.com/) - The best media for Machine Learning (in Chinese)
+- [機器之心](https://www.jiqizhixin.com/) - The best media for Machine Learning (in Chinese)

-- [Must Check] [Toward Data Science](https://towardsdatascience.com/) - Great post regarding data science on Medium.
+- [Toward Data Science](https://towardsdatascience.com/) - Great post regarding data science on Medium.

-- [Must Check] [Colah's blog](http://colah.github.io/) - The best blog to give you the intuition of deep learning.
+- [Colah's blog](http://colah.github.io/) - The best blog to give you the intuition of deep learning.
 New post will be located on [Distill](https://distill.pub/).

-- [Must Check] [Distill](https://distill.pub/) - The best blog to visualize and understand deep learning.
+- [Distill](https://distill.pub/) - The best blog to visualize and understand deep learning.

-- [Must Check] [Deep Learning Monitor](https://deeplearn.org/) - Hot topics include tweets, papers, and others.
+- [Deep Learning Monitor](https://deeplearn.org/) - Hot topics include tweets, papers, and others.

 - [Google Research Blog](https://research.googleblog.com/) - Show the latest research of Google.